-To WHOM IT MAY CONCERN

-To save sometime you may wish to confact larry D. Rita to confirm who I am

-Only one thumb print this time

-No threat of Keel-hauling this trime!
-The Ship Rellnion info is important to get to the Secretary God Bless you All oo
+TO WHOM IT MAY CONCERN To save sometime you may wish to contact Larry D. Rita to confirm who I am Only one thumb print this train No threat of keel-handing this time!
+The Ship Rellnion info is important to got to the Secretary God Bless you All 00